When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Is Ordinal Comparison Data Always Better?

 \subsection{Multiple-Item Ranking Problem}

-In this section, we extend the result from Section~\ref{Secsub:TwoItem} to the full ranking recovery problem for $n$ items using the count method.
-In particular, we show that binarizing the comparison data can also improve full ranking recovery performance compared to using the original ordinal comparisons.
+In this section, we extend the result from Section~\ref{Secsub:TwoItem} to the full ranking recovery problem for $n$ items using the counting method.
+In particular, we show that binarizing the comparison data can also improve full ranking recovery performance compared to using the original ordinal comparisons. { Similar to Section~\ref{Secsub:TwoItem}, we adopt the same assumption on the missing pattern specified in (\ref{Ass_Miss}) for full ranking recovery.}